ZZ plants are charming tropical perennials that have become increasingly popular as houseplants in recent years.

 When pruning, use sharp, clean scissors and make straight cuts.
 Always wear gloves or wash your hands after handling ZZ plants.

-If a plant seems to be outgrowing its current pot, it may also be a good time to repot.
+If a plant seems to be outgrowing its current container, it may also be a good time to repot.

-Transfer it to a well-draining container one size up, add new potting medium, and water until it drains from the bottom before placing it back in its usual location.
+Transfer your ZZ plant to a well-draining container one size up, add new potting medium, and water until it drains from the bottom before placing it back in its usual location.

 Cultivars to Select

-For the first 20 years of commercialization, there was really only one type of ZZ plant available.
+For the first 20 years of commercial sale, there was really only one type of ZZ plant available.

 New cultivars are now being developed and becoming more common, but it may take a bit of work to track them down.